Trade Forex Trading

 Classic Bullish Divergence

-Classic bullish divergence setup occurs when price is making lower lows (LL), but the oscillator is making higher lows (HL).
+Classic bullish divergence set-up occurs when price is making lower lows (LL), but oscillator is making higher lows (HL).
 The example below shows a picture of this setup.

 Classic Bullish Divergence Trading Setup - Classic Bearish vs Classic Bullish Divergence

-This example uses MACD indicator as a Forex divergence indicator.
+This example uses MACD indicator as a divergence indicator.

-From the above example the price made a lower low(LL) but the indicator made a higher low(HL), this shows there is a divergence between the price and the indicator.
+From the above example the price made a lower low(LL) but technical indicator made a higher low(HL), this portrays there is a divergence between the price and the technical indicator.
 This signal warns of a possible trend reversal.

-Classic bullish divergence signal warns of a possible change in the Forex trend from down to up.
-This is because even though the price went lower the volume of sellers that pushed the price lower was less as illustrated by the MACD technical indicator.
-This indicates underlying weakness of the downward Forex trend.
+Classic bullish divergence signal warns of a possible change in the trend from down to up.
+This is because even though the price went lower the volume of sellers who pushed the price lower was less as illustrated by MACD indicator.
+This indicates underlying weakness of the downward trend.

 Classic bearish divergence setup occurs when price is making a higher high (HH), but the oscillator is lower high (LH).
 The image below shows an example of the setup.

-Classic Bearish Divergence Forex Trading Setup - Classic Bullish vs Classic Bearish Divergence - Identifying Classic Bullish Divergence and Classic Bearish Divergence Setups
+Classic Bearish Divergence Trading Setup - Classic Bullish vs Classic Bearish Divergence

 Classic Bearish Divergence